dend/decksurf-docs/docs/articles/intro.md

 # Getting Started with DeckSurf

 This article will tell you how to go from zero to comfortable with DeckSurf.

 The idea behind the SDK is to give you direct access to a Stream Deck device that is connected to your computer.
-If you want to learn more about the inner working of the tooling, refer to [a blog post I put together](https://den.dev/blog/reverse-engineering-stream-deck/) that documents how I reverse engineered the USB protocol.
+If you want to learn more about the inner workings of the device itself, refer to [a blog post I put together](https://den.dev/blog/reverse-engineering-stream-deck/) that documents how I reverse engineered the USB protocol.

 ## Installing the package

-To get started, start a new .NET 5.0 console application project in Visual Studio.
+To get started, start a new .NET console application project in Visual Studio.
 You can bootstrap a project through other means - the internals will be the same.

 >[!NOTE]
 >The SDK is designed to work with Windows only at this time.
 Future releases might be updated to support other platforms.